mullema/k3-panel-view-extended/README.md

 ```

 ### hideSettings
-This blueprint option hides the settings dropdown.
+This blueprint option hides the settings dropdown **in the top bar menu** (see below for information about how to hide the menu in page sections).
 Can be desired e.g. if all options are disabled.

 Available in `pages` blueprints.
 ```yaml